niranjanadevi-s/Ex-1-NFA-to-DFA/README.md

 int last_index = 0;
 FILE *fp;
 int symbols;
-// Check which States are present in the e-closure
-/* map the states of NFA to a hash set*/
-// Set hash map for the position
 // of the states which is found j = ((int)(S[i]) - 65);
  ar[j]++;
  }